 “Don’t canonize me too soon.
 I’m perfectly capable of fathering a child.” -Francis of Assisi, just wanting to put that out there

 This biography of St. Francis of Assisi written by Omer Englebert basically runs through Francis’s entire life, from a partying, privileged youth to an old, old man of 44.
 And that was just perfect for me.
 I will be traveling to Assisi, Italy for the first time this week and wanted to learn as much as I could about its most famous resident.
 I’ve heard of St. Francis of Assisi before, obviously, but I knew nothing of what he was really all about, like how he makes being dirt poor seem just a little less shitty for instance.

 What we learn:

 - Poverty is really awesome.
 Like, the most awesome thing ever.
 Who needs food, clothing, or shelter anyway?

-- Magical shit will happen if you pray in large groups in the forest.
+- Magical stuff will happen if you pray in large groups in the forest.

 - Being whipped and beaten is a much-desired thing to be begged for.
 This may not be news to everyone.